 Frustratingly, this leaves cannabis users in a situation where you might get behind the wheel of a car completely oblivious to whether you are committing a criminal offence or not.
 It seems the only way to be 100% sure that you avoid prosecution is to either never smoke cannabis or never drive a car.
 This vague non-solution seems to highlight the real purpose of the drug driving law – to clamp down on those who take drugs, not necessarily to tackle the effects of drug driving, since the law is not concerned whether your driving caused even the remotest danger to the public or to yourself.

 What happens if I plead guilty to Drug Driving?

 A conviction for drug driving could ruin your whole life.
-It’s a minimum 12 month disqualification from driving, a fine of up to £5000 and for the worst offenders, up to 6 months in prison.
+It’s a minimum 12 month disqualification from driving, an unlimited level of fine, and for the worst offenders, up to 6 months in prison.
 In the absence of formal sentencing guidelines to assist the Court in sentencing those who plead guilty or are found guilty, the Courts have already shown a willingness to send people to prison for committing this offence.

 The offence would go down on your record as a criminal conviction and would appear on your driving licence as a drug driving offence for eleven years.

 A drug driving conviction can cause problems travelling to countries such as America, and would need to be declared to certain future employers, particularly in professions such as medicine and the law.